Dalry, Edinburgh: 19th century to present day

 In the early 21st century a substantial development occurred to the north west of Dalry on the industrial site of a former distillery that occupied land in both Dalry and in Haymarket.
 This was the Caledonian Distillery, a grain whisky distillery, which was in operation from 1885 to 1988.
 The site is now occupied by 20 acres of private residential housing in an estate named Dalry Gait.
-The 300ft chimney stalk of the distillery remains and is visible from as far away as Prince's Street.
+The 300ft chimney stalk of the distillery remains and is visible from as far away as Princes Street.

 A series of railway works, the 'Dalry Road Depot' also existed to the east of Dalry, including a goods yard and several engine sheds.
 These were demolished in the 1960s (with the main engine shed being demolished in October 1965) and converted into flats, parkland and a supermarket in the late 20th century.
 The site is part of the West Approach Road and a park.
 The railway works served the former Wester Dalry Branchline, which was a part of the Caledonian Railway to Leith from the now defunct Edinburgh Princes Street railway station.
 The railway had two stops in Dalry; 'Dalry Road' and 'Dalry Junction'.
 The Dalry Road Stop was a passenger station, built to meet demand following the tenement building boom in Dalry, and it opened in 1894.
 The station closed on 30 April 1962.
 The line is now closed and removed; a small section of the platform is visible on a park path near Orwell Terrace.
 The section of the line between Haymarket West Junction and the Dalry Junction station is now a roadway, the West Approach Road which takes traffic directly into the city centre.

 A bar on the corner of Downfield Place was internally destroyed by a fire in 2009.
 The collapse of the floor during the fire led to the death of one of the attending fire-fighters.
 The subsequent investigation into the Dalry fire led to the Scottish Fire and Rescue Service being fined following health and safety breaches.